Sudan Conflict Displaces Millions, Famine Threatens

 Conflict in Sudan has led to the displacement of almost four million people in just over 100 days, warns the UN migration agency, IOM.
 The clash between the Sudanese army and paramilitaries has driven over 926,000 to seek refuge abroad, and around 3.02 million are internally displaced.
 All 18 states of Sudan have seen people forced to leave, with River Nile, North, North Darfur, and White Nile having the highest proportions of displaced individuals.

 Most of those internally displaced, 71%, originated from Khartoum State.
 The current estimate of displacements in the past 108 days surpasses the total for the previous four years, according to IOM.
-However, many areas remain inaccessible due to fighting, making assessments based on preliminary reports or estimates.
+However, many areas remain inaccessible due to fighting, and making assessments based on preliminary reports or estimates.

 Almost 927,000 people have sought refuge in neighboring countries like Egypt, Libya, Chad, Central African Republic, South Sudan, and Ethiopia.
 Sudanese nationals constitute over two-thirds of these arrivals, while foreign nationals and returnees make up the rest, says IOM.